Kraków – Dominican Friary

 Along with the construction of the church, work on the cloister buildings were underway.
 The first to be built was a stone refectory, erected after the older, timber one, burnt down in 1225.
 At the end of the thirteenth century, the construction of the eastern wing began, which was one of the first brick buildings in Kraków and one of the oldest in Lesser Poland region.
 After a break caused by the Mongol invasion, work continued, thanks to which the cloisters around the courtyard formed a closed circuit in the middle of the 13th century.
 The next stages of the friary expansion from the second half of 13th century were carried out in the early Gothic style.

-Probably in the 60s of the fourteenth century, and at the latest at the beginning of the fifteenth century, the friary church was rebuilt from a hall to a basilica, while in the following years of the fifteenth century, the walls of the chancel were raised.
+Probably in the 60s of the fourteenth century, and at the latest at the beginning of the fifteenth century, the friary church was rebuilt from a pseudobasilica to a basilica, using the pillar-buttress system previously used in the Kraków cathedral.
+The last stage of these works, the installation of the vault over the central nave, was financed by Piotr Szafraniec, who died in 1437.
+In the following years of the 15th century, the walls of the chancel were raised and vaulted again.
 After a fire in 1462, the chancel vault was renovated, and a new eastern gable was built, funded by a certain Katarzyna Białuszyna.
 Along with the reconstruction of the church in the Gothic period, the friary buildings were expanded.
 As early as in 1467, the indulgence “pro fabrica et structura conventus” was announced, and the Kraków murator Clemens was recorded.
 At the end of the 15th century, mainly repairs were carried out.
 In 1469, an indulgence was announced “ad reperationem ecclesiae ac domus”, in 1482 the donation was intended for “pro reperatione ecclesie”.
 The last medieval indulgence for church repairs took place in 1501.

 Architecture